yegor256/blog/_posts/2014/apr/2014-04-27-typical-mistakes-in-java-code.md

 ## Class Names

-Your class should be an abstraction of a real life entity with no "validators", "controllers", "managers", etc.
+Your class should be an abstraction of a real life entity with no "validators," "controllers," "managers," etc.
 If your class name ends with an "-er"&mdash;it's [a bad design](http://c2.com/cgi/wiki?DontNameClassesObjectManagerHandlerOrData).
 BTW, here are my [seven virtues]({% pst 2014/nov/2014-11-20-seven-virtues-of-good-object %}) of a good object.